homunkulo/homunkulo.github.io/index.md

 Homunkulo is committed to find solutions for this increasing problem.
 Can machine learning help construct, maintain and sustain connections between closed platforms?
 Is there a format as ubiquitous as the spoken or written language, in which services and users can exchange data?

-Our architecture is based on three cornerstones:
+The architecture is based on three cornerstones:

 - A format with which the problem domain can be described
 - A software that uses Machine Learning to compare this definition with the formats to be connected